romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial2-en.md

 <div class="exercise-en">

-1. Create a table with seven columns labeld: 'Acteurs, Karaté, Taekwondo, Judo, Chun Kuk Do, Tangsudo, Ju-jitsu'.
-This table must be at the bottom of the page `index.html`, in the complementary part `<aside>`.
+1. Create a table with seven columns labeld: `Acteurs, Karaté, Taekwondo, Judo, Chun Kuk Do, Tangsudo, Ju-jitsu`.
+This table must be at the bottom of the page `index.html`, in the additional part `<aside>`.

 1. Put the labels corresponding to names of martial arts in tags `<span>` with class `skill`.